How to avoid getting stuck, by doing endings well

 How it happens, matters

 How corporate endings happens, matters.
-Many organisations fail to attend to the psychological impact of endings, and hence come across as clinical, offering empty phrases, sticking to the script due to legal complexities (i.e. compromise agreements) and low on dignity.
+Many organisations fail to attend to the psychological impact of endings, and hence come across as clinical, offering empty phrases, sticking to the script due to legal complexities (i.e. settlement agreements) and low on dignity.

 As outlined above, there are corporate endings which require leaders to think beyond what is beginning, and pay attention to what is ending.
 In her podcast, Noomi Natan outlines the consequences of an ending that you experience as bad; this experience raises questions about whether you mattered, souring the whole experience, knocking your confidence and wondering about the psychological safety to trust or offer passion or loyalty to a new employer.
 In essence, she argues that a bad ending prevents you entering a new beginning with confidence and energy (ironic given that is exactly what you need).